rsharifnasab/DJ/notes/sandbox.md

   - [man page](https://firejail.wordpress.com/features-3/man-firejail/)
   - [basic usage](https://firejail.wordpress.com/documentation-2/basic-usage/)
   - by default protext other folders than home dir and important files in the home

+- [bublewrap](https://github.com/containers/bubblewrap) a good readme with intro to similiar projects!